RHerrmannAgent/garden-kit/docs/index.md

-# Spec Kit
+# Garden Kit

-*Build high-quality software faster.*
+*Build high-quality environments faster.*

-**An effort to allow organizations to focus on product scenarios rather than writing undifferentiated code with the help of Spec-Driven Development.**
+**An effort to allow organizations to focus on well planned gardens with the help of Spec-Driven Gardening.**

-## What is Spec-Driven Development?
+## What is Spec-Driven Gardening?

-Spec-Driven Development **flips the script** on traditional software development.
+Spec-Driven Gardening **flips the script** on traditional garden development.
 For decades, code has been king — specifications were just scaffolding we built and discarded once the "real work" of coding began.
 Spec-Driven Development changes this: **specifications become executable**, directly generating working implementations rather than just guiding them.

 ## Getting Started